maithiligosavi/two-tier-app-deployment/README.md

       timeout: 5s
       retries: 5
       start_period: 30s

 networks:
   twotier:

-## Step 4: Add .gitignore to Exclude MySQL Data
+📂 Step 4: Add .gitignore to Exclude MySQL Data
-To avoid committing database runtime files, a .gitignore file was created with: mysql-data/
+To avoid committing MySQL runtime files, a .gitignore file was created with: mysql-data/

-## Step 5: Build and Run the Containers
+🛠️ Step 5: Build and Run the Containers
-Used Docker Compose to build and run both containers: docker-compose up --build
+Run the following command to build and start both containers: docker-compose up --build

-## Step 6: Access the Application
+🌐 Step 6: Access the Application
-Once running, the Flask app was accessible.
+Once running, access the Flask app in your browser.

-It successfully connected to the MySQL database container.
+🧹 Step 7: Stop and Clean Up

-##  Step 7: Stopping and Cleaning Up
+To stop and remove containers: docker-compose down
-To stop the containers:
+To also remove named volumes:
-docker-compose down
+docker-compose down -v